LIBERTY

 wrath of limitless funding behind criminal prosecution and the destruction of

 that individual‘s life.
-[One method of avoiding a presentation of a liability
+[One method of avoiding a presentation of a

-filed tax forms in earlier years.
+signed and filed tax forms in earlier years.

 Similar evidence that an accused burglar had prior convictions for